TommyJackson85/techfix_overlap/README-TESTING.md

     - The panels embody much of the same panel functionality of the bugs and features pages panels, keeping the website consistent.

 - Upon Loading individual Bug Report or Feature Request detail pages,
+    - The header tells me if its a Bug Report or Feature Request page.
     - First provided with an optional search bar, which allows me search another topic bringing me back to the listings pages.
-    - I am provided with the full details of the post (title, description, status, user who created it (will tell me its mine if im logged in and if its mine), status, published date, the countings of likes, views and comments).
+    - I am provided with the full details of the post title, description, status, user who created it (will tell me its mine if im logged in and if its mine), status, published date, the countings of likes, views and comments.
     - the list of full comments below the details of post.
-    - a set of sticky buttons (and other tools) which scroll along the screen while I read the comments.
-    - a 'Back to top' button (located on the sticky buttons), in which on clicking brings the user back to the top of page through animation.
+    - a 'Back to top' button (located below the comments), in which on clicking brings the user back to the top of page through animation.
+    - a set buttons (above comment form) related to what I am permitted to do with the post,
-    - a back to listings button (located on the sticky buttons), which brings the user back to the listings page (bugs report or feature request listings page).
+        - a back to listings button (for all users) , which brings the user back to the listings page (bugs report or feature request listings page).
         - if logged in,
                 - a vote button is available if the post status is not 'Done'.
-        - if post's status is not 'Done', a comment form (located on the sticky buttons) in which drops down on clicking a button.
+                - if post's status is not 'Done', a comment form in which drops down on clicking a button.
+                - If it is my post,
+                        - A edit button for 'To Do' status posts
+                        - A delete button for 'To Do' status bug posts only.
         - if logged out,
-        - if post's status is not 'Done', a login page button is seen.
+                - if post's status is not 'Done', a login button link is seen.
-        -

 - Upon voting for
     - bug reports, I am brought back to the bugs listings page.
     - feature requests,